 Here are a few suggestions:

-- Cooking – this could involve creating some of the fun foods that you enjoy but also creating and introducing some new creations.
+- Cooking – this could involve creating some of the fun foods that you enjoy but also creating and introducing some new recipes.
 Most everyone love Eclairs but not many of us actually make them!
 Or, you could expand your repertoire and try vegetarian cooking!
 Or maybe, you can take one ingredient (i.e. chocolate) and spend a month learning about it, trying recipes with it, etc. You can also do the same with cultural cooking (i.e. French cooking).

 - Building Kits – these days, there are several different types of kits that can be purchased to create and build things.
 They can be simple or complex and some are so amazing that I could easily see them becoming collectibles or something to pass on to loved ones.
 Here are some ideas for you…